 Open-plan living is required because homes are frequently compact and have numerous levels.
 In leveled homes, immovable objects like walls restrict freedom of movement and functionality.
 Therefore, wherever appropriate, thin shoji screens serve as room dividers.

 B The kitchen only occupies a modest portion of the average Japanese home’s 121.7 m2 space.
-The purpose of a Japanese kitchen is somewhat distinct from that of a western kitchen and is based on custom.
+The purpose of a Japanese kitchen is somewhat distinct from that of a Western kitchen and is based on custom.
 The Japanese practically never mix their personal and social lives, so a large kitchen is not required for entertaining.

 Small appliances are necessary for very tiny kitchens, especially in micro homes.
 You can anticipate a two-plate gas or induction burner with a small fish broiler for cooking.
 Dishwashers and built-in ovens are uncommon, and convection microwaves are small.
 In contrast to the rest of the utilities, wash basins are enormous.
 Given how time-consuming Japanese cooking can be, including.